ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 a['z'] # nil

-For converting into a primitive value the method valueOf is used.
-As we noted, the call of the constructor (for certain types) as a function, i.e. without new operator performs conversion of object type to a primitive value; for this conversion exactly implicit call of the valueOf method is used:
+To convert an object into a primitive value the method valueOf can be used.
+As we noted, the call of the constructor (for certain types) as a function, i.e. without new operator performs conversion of object type to a primitive value.
+For this conversion exactly implicit call of the valueOf method is used:

 var a = new Number(1);